Mutual visibility in Moore graphs and $(d,2)$-graphs with defect: Introduction

 \section{Introduction}

 Let $G(V,E)$ be a simple graph and let $X\subseteq V$.
-Two vertices $u,v\in V$ are said to be $X$-visible \cite{Stefano} if there exists a shortest path $P$ from $u$ to $v$ such that the internal vertices of $P$ do not belong to $X$; that is, $V(P)\cap X \subseteq \{u, v\}$.
-A set $X$ is called a mutual-visibility set of $G$ if every pair of vertices in $X$ is $X$-visible.
+Two vertices $u,v\in V$ are said to be $X$-visible \cite{MV_3} if there exists a shortest path $P$ from $u$ to $v$ such that the internal vertices of $P$ do not belong to $X$; that is, $V(P)\cap X \subseteq \{u, v\}$.
+A set $X$ is called a mutual-visibility set \cite{Stefano} of $G$ if every pair of vertices in $X$ is $X$-visible.
 The maximum size of such a set in $G$ is referred to as the mutual-visibility number, denoted by $\mu(G)$.
+The visibility polynomial of $G$, denoted by $\mathcal{V}(G)$, is defined in \cite{sandi} as $ \mathcal{V}(G) = \sum_{i \geq 0} r_i x^{i}$, where $r_i$ denotes the number of mutual-visibility sets of $G$ having cardinality $i$.

 The notion of mutual-visibility in graphs has received increasing attention because of its significance across both theoretical and practical domains.
 Wu and Rosenfeld first explored the foundational visibility problems in the context of pebble graphs~\cite{Geo_convex_1, Geo_convex_2}.
 Later, Di Stefano introduced the formal definition of mutual-visibility sets in graph-theoretic terms~\cite{Stefano}.
 The concept of mutual-visibility serves as a powerful tool for analyzing the transmission of information, influence, or coordination under topological constraints.
-This graph-theoretic framework has been the subject of numerous investigations~\cite{MV_1, MV_2, MV_3, MV_5, MV_6, MV_8, MV_9, TMV_1, TMV_2}, and several variants of mutual visibility have also been proposed in ~\cite{MV_10}.
+This graph-theoretic framework has been the subject of numerous investigations~\cite{MV_1, MV_2, MV_5, MV_6, MV_9}, and several variants of mutual visibility have also been proposed in ~\cite{MV_10}.

-An associated notion is that of a general position set, which was independently proposed in \cite{GP_1, GP_3}.
-This concept describes a subset of vertices in a graph where no three distinct vertices lie along the same shortest path.
-Formally, a set $S\subseteq V(G)$ in a connected graph $G$ becomes a general position set if none of its vertices appear on a geodesic between any two others in the set.
-The idea has been extended by defining the general position polynomial of a graph, as introduced and examined in \cite{GP_2}.

 In practical applications, mutual visibility is significant in robotics.
 In multi-agent systems, robots must often reposition themselves to ensure unobstructed visibility between all agents, facilitating decentralized control algorithms for formation, navigation, and surveillance in unknown or dynamic environments.
-For detailed studies, see~\cite{robotics1,robotics2,robotics3,robotics4,robotics5,robotics6,robotics7}.
+For detailed studies, see~\cite{robotics2,robotics4,robotics5,robotics7}.

-In robotic systems and sensor networks, effective coordination, coverage, and communication often rely on the concept of visibility between agents or nodes in the system.